• Home

 As mentioned previously, not all objects support serializatoion.Python objects, like file handles, database connections, or objects involving external resources, are inherently non-serializable.
 These objects often contain references to external systems or states that cannot be easily converted into a byte stream and restored later.
 To handle objects that cannot be pickled directly, you might need to implement custom methods for serialization.

-method to return the serializable state of your object.
-It should return a dictionary with the attributes you want to serialize. - Implement
+2. Implement __getstate__method to return the serializable state of your object.
+It should return a dictionary with the attributes you want to serialize.

 Imagine you have a class that manages a connection to an external resource, such as a file handle.
 You want to serialize instances of this class using pickle module, but the file handle cannot be pickled directly.
 We’ll implement custom methods to handle this situation.